PJUllrich/twomillioncheckboxes/README.md

-# An alternative implemenation of [OneMillionCheckboxes](https://onemillioncheckboxes.com) in Elixir, scaled to TWO million checkboxes ;)
+# A clone of [OneMillionCheckboxes](https://onemillioncheckboxes.com), written in Elixir and scaled to TWO million checkboxes ;)

 You can play with it on [twomillioncheckboxes.com](https://twomillioncheckboxes.com)